Patient Care Technician Certification and Training

 You may become a certified patient care technician through a nationally recognized organization such as the National Center for Competency Testing.
 The certification process involves passing an examination that tests your knowledge of a number of subjects, including medical terminology, basic anatomy and ethical issues.
 To qualify for the examination, you must have completed a program approved by the NCCT within the previous ten years or have completed at least 2,080 hours of full-time or part-time employment as a patient care technician during the previous ten years.

-The United States Bureau of Labor Statistics states that job growth for medical assistants in general between the years 2012 and 2022 is expected to exceed the national average (www.bls.gov).
+The United States Bureau of Labor Statistics states that job growth for nursing assistants between the years 2016 and 2026 is expected to exceed the national average with growth of 11% (www.bls.gov).
 Individuals with specialized training or who hold certification will have the best prospects.
-The national median pay for patient care technicians is $12.00 per hour, as of July 2015 (www.PayScale.com).
+The national median pay for patient care technicians is $13.12 per hour, as of July 2018 (www.PayScale.com).